canadianurbaninstitute/cmhc-scaling-tool/README.md

 #### get_casestudy_units
-This tool takes a input list of baseline streets and the provincial data location file, and return the location and count of all units within a predefined distance of the baseline streets
+This tool takes a input list of baseline streets and the provincial data location file, and for each unique location, returns the, business use, and count of all units within a predefined distance of the baseline streets

 Method